Rudi Erebara

 Rudi Erebara (born 1971) is an Albanian writer and translator.
 He studied at the Academy of Fine Arts in Tirana before becoming a journalist.

+After graduating from the Academy of Fine Arts in Tirana (en) in 1995, he began a career as a political analyst, journalist and writer.
+He is the author of two collections of poetry, Fillon Pamja in 1994 and Lëng Argjendi in 2013.
+He is also the author of two novels, Vezët e thëllëzave in 2010 and Epika e yjeve të mëngjesit in 2016.

 He has published works of poetry as well as a couple of novels, namely Vezët e thëllëzave (Eggs of the Quails, 2010) and Epika e yjeve të mëngjesit (The Epic of the Morning Stars, 2016).
 He was awarded the EU Prize for Literature in 2017.